AdobeDocs/media-analytics.en/help/reporting/dimensions/external-error-ids.md

 ## How this dimension is populated

-The player passes external error IDs to the tracker on `media.error` events.
+The player passes external error IDs to the tracker on [error](/help/implementation/events/error.md) events.
 The backend collects unique IDs across the session and reports them on the close call.

 | Reporting system | Source |
 | --- | --- |